mikaeldiok/provinsi-dan-kabupaten/README.md

-List of provinces and regencies in indonesia in a php array. excellent for static small project
+List of provinces and regencies in indonesia in a php array.
+Enjoy!